-To produce the best data possible from any experiment.
+To produce the best data possible from any mass spectrometry based proteomics experiment.

-We use a 'bottom-up' approach where proteins are extracted from the biological samples, subjected to enzymatic digestion followed by liquid chromatography - mass spectrometric analysis.
-Post-acquisition, the protein identity and quantity is reconstructed using advanced bioinformatics.
+We can use either a 'bottom-up' approach where proteins are extracted from the biological samples, subjected to enzymatic digestion followed by liquid chromatography - mass spectrometric analysis.
+Post-acquisition, the protein identity and quantity is reconstructed using cutting edge bioinformatics.
+Or we can perfrom top down analysis of small proteins using our Fusion Lumos mass spectrometer, equipped with multiple fragmentation technologies.
+We apply rigorous quality control and criteria for generating the best data from our instruments.

 In a ‘discovery’ type experiment we aim to identify and quantify as many proteins as possible from the samples we receive.
 We can perform such analyses either label-free or using SILAC (whichever is most appropriate to the experiment at hand).
 The main advantage of the discovery approach is the unbiased, wide range screen of thousands of proteins at a time.
 In a label-free experiment such wide-scale proteomic profiling can be performed across dozens of samples.